Salazar99/Slam/README.md

-## EX-HARM
+## SLAM

-The official repo of the EXtended Hint-Based AsseRtion Miner
+The official repo of the Signal temporal Logic Assertion Miner

 ## Table of contents